loxosceles/ssh-context-manager/README.md

 1. Make sure that you have followed the pre-requisites above and have created at least one context (e.g. `personal`).
-1. Open a terminal and run the following command to sync the SSH context:
+1. Open a terminal and run the followings command to activate the SSH context manager:

-    ```bash
+    ```zsh
+    mkdir -p ~/.config/zsh && cp -R ssh.zsh ~/.config/zsh &&
+    cp ~/.zshrc ~/.zshrc.original &&
+    echo "source ~/.config/zsh/ssh.zsh" >> ~/.zshrc &&
-    sync-configs --sync && exec zsh
+    exec zsh
     ```
-    This will copy the context-specific SSH config to `~/.ssh/config` and backup your original `.zshrc` file to `~/.zshrc.bak`.
-The new `.zshrc` will source the SSH context manager script.
-1. Revise the changes to your zsh config by running:
+    This will copy the context-specific SSH config to `~/.ssh/config` and backup your original `.zshrc` file to `~/.zshrc.original`.
+Lastely, the running `.zshrc` configuration will now source the SSH context manager script once we reloaded the zsh by means of the `exec` command.
+You can check this for yourself by running:

-    ```bash
+    ```zsh
     cat ~/.zshrc
     ```
-    You will see that the SSH context manager is now replaced with a symlink pointing to the `.zshrc` in this repository.
-This file has no special configurations other than sourcing the SSH context manager script.
-You still have a backup of your original `.zshrc` file available as `~/.zshrc.bak` which enables you to revert back to your original configuration if needed.
+    and scroll to the bottom of the file.
 1. You can now use the `ssh-context` commands to switch between contexts, list available contexts, or generate new content templates.
 You might want to experiment with the SSH context manager inside the devcontainer first,